bittybueno/OOAD-Project2/README.md

 >* The zookeeper's method to put the animals to bed is handled bu the function goToSleep(). (wakeEm()-> wakeUp(), feedEm()->feed(), exerciseEm()->exercise(), callEm()->rollCall())

 **Observer Pattern**
-*  Create a ZooAnnouncer class, ZooAnnouncer will observe the ZooKeeper (modified to be **obervable**.
-Before the ZooKeeper starts to perform tasks, they will create an observable event for the ZooAnnouncer.
-ZooAnnouncer responds by talking to the Zoo on what will happen.
-Once Zookeeper is done with tasks, ZooAnnouncer should cease observing and deconstruct.
+*  Create an Announcer class, Announcer will observe the Keeper.
+Before the Keeper commands the animals to do a tasks, the Keeper will create an observable event for the observer, the Announcer.
+Announcer recieves a signal from the Keeper which triggers an update method.
+Once the Keeper is done with their tasks and sending messages to the Announcer, the Keeper will unregisted the Announcer as a subscriber and the Announder ceases observing the Keeper and deconstructs.

+* To implement this pattern, four classes were created:
+>* **Subscriber**
-* To implement this pattern, two classes were created, a Subscriber (that has an update function that takes in a message) and a Publisher (that can register, unregister and dispatch subscribers.)
+>>* Has an update function that takes in a message
->* To replicate the functionality of a ZooKeeper, the Publisher class has methods that will command the animals.
-When one of these methods are called by a type Publisher, any subscribers registed to the Publisher will recieve a message/cue.
->* When the cue is recieved, the subscriber will say it "outloud" via a print statement.
-After announcing the message/cue, the method called will complete the remaining execution of commanding the animals to wake, sleep, eat etc...
+>* **Publisher**
+>* Can register, unregister and dispatch subscribers
+>* **Announcer** (
+>>* A subclass of the Abstract Class Subscriber, which customizes the update method to repeat what the Publisher dispatched to their subscribers
+>* **Keeper**
+>>* A subclass of the Abstract Publisher Class.
+This subclass inherits the behaviors of a Publisher while also holding the methods command the animals to wake, talk, eat, exercise, and sleep

 Sources